"How does this work, anyway?"

 In fact, acclaimed designer Bonnie Siegler wrote a book on how to optimize client/design relationships.
 It's called Dear Client and I agree with nearly everything in it.

 1. Let designers design.
 To paraphrase Bonnie, ask if something can feel sunnier instead of telling us to make it yellow.
-Give us your goals and we'll supply solutions you might not be aware of yet.
 As Henry Ford said, “If I had asked people what they wanted, they would have said faster horses.”

-2. Design by committee often takes longer, costs more and the results are unremarkable.
+2. Design by committee yields disjointed, unremarkable results.
 Case in point: twelve publishers rejected the Harry Potter manuscript based on consensus.
 The thirteenth considered it independently.
 You know the rest.